ykrasik/jaci/README.md

    The above code creates a command called 'testCommand' that takes no parameters.
    When executed from the command line, the command will print "Hello, world!" to the element defined as it's output in the host application.<br>
-   The 'outputPrinter' parameter is an optional parameter that the command should declare if it wishes to print anything.
+   The 'commandOutput' parameter is an optional parameter that the command should declare if it wishes to print anything.

 * It is easy to integrate into your application.
 For example, with JavaFx:
     ```